RayHightower/RayHightower.com/_posts/2019-10-21-sidecar-ipad-as-a-second-display.markdown

 ---
 <img src="/images/sidecar_macbook_ipad_rayhightower_bridgetown_partners.jpg" alt="Sidecar: iPad as a Second Display.
 Zero to One.
 Bridgetown Partners." title="Sidecar: iPad as a Second Display.
 Zero to One.
 Bridgetown Partners.">

-Apple’s latest laptop operating system, macOS Catalina, includes a feature that took me completely by surprise: Sidecar.
+Apple’s latest laptop operating system, macOS Catalina, includes a feature that took me by surprise: Sidecar.
+Let's say that you're working in a coffee shop and you need additional screen real estate.
+Sidecar will enable you to use your iPad as a second display.

 <!--more-->

+### Happy Discovery

 <img style="margin-left:20px" src="/images/sidecar_icon_macos.png" width="150" align="right" alt="Sidecar icon in macOS Catalina" title="Sidecar icon in macOS Catalina" />